-Entry to this qualification will typically require a first degree or equivalent qualification relevant to your intended specialist area of study i.e. Art, Humanities, Music and Languages (Study Area 1), Education, Psychology, Health Sciences and Healthcare (Study Area 2), Science, Technology, Engineering and Mathematics (Study Area 3) and Business, Finance, Human Resources and Law (Study Area 4).
+Entry to this qualification will typically require a first degree or equivalent qualification relevant to your intended specialist area of study i.e. Art, Humanities and Languages (Study Area 1), Education, Psychology and Health Sciences (Study Area 2), Science, Technology, Engineering and Mathematics (Study Area 3) and Business, Finance, Human Resources and Law (Study Area 4).
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of your study or experience.
 Your case will be referred to the Programme Admissions Team.
 Depending on your previous qualifications or experience, some background study may be necessary before registering for this qualification or its constituent modules.
 If your first degree is not in a subject relevant to your intended area of specialisation for this masters degree, we would, for example, expect you to have completed at least 60 credits of study at FHEQ level 6 or equivalent that is relevant to your chosen specialist area, before you register for this qualification.
 For further advice, please email the Programme Admissions Team.
+Any individual module entry requirements (including prescribed study order, pre-requisite study or access to a particular work setting etc.) will need to be separately met, where specified.
+Please refer to individual module entry requirements and descriptions to ensure that you are adequately prepared before starting to study for this qualification.
+You will also need good computing skills and a level of proficiency in the English language that is adequate for study at postgraduate level.
 If English is not your first language, we strongly recommend that you have achieved an International English Language Testing System (IELTS) score of at least 7.
 You can assess your English language skills in relation to your proposed studies by visiting the IELTS website.
+If you are new to postgraduate study, we would strongly recommend that you complete the free Badged Open Course, Succeeding in postgraduate study, in advance of your course start date.
+This free course (24 hours of study across eight sessions) will introduce you to the nature of masters level study and offers essential preparation for pursuing your learning at this level.
+You will also find this course helpful if you are re-engaging with postgraduate study after a period of absence from academic study.
+Please note that applicants will be required to present an outline of their proposed plan of study and their educational and career objectives.
+Depending on the selection of modules and career goals specified, specialised study within a defined area may be deemed more suitable, and would be recommended.
+Applicants will be directed to relevant named degree programmes in such instances.

 Months of entry